 How it works

-• Perspective interns are interviewed by one or more members of the School of Cities’ selection committee, and are matched with a participating organization by the School.
+• Prospective interns’ applications are reviewed by one or more members of the School of Cities’ selection committee, and are matched with a participating organization by the School.

 • A faculty mentor is assigned to every participant, and students must attend monthly check-ins with their mentor throughout their internship.
 Mentors also schedule weekly office hours throughout the summer for UDSC meetings.